Categories: Kids

 Make one-third green and one-third brown, mixing red and green food coloring.

 Mix the other third with the frosting.
-After the cake has sufficiently cooled, cut it into two parts horizontally.
+After the cake has sufficiently

 You don't have to make it an even cut; the more uneven the better.